 Test the negative foods (detrimental and toxic) by removing them from your body for a few weeks.
 See how you feel.
 Try to reintroduce one gently (a small amount in the morning), then wait for 3 days, and see if there are any changes to your body that you feel.
 If there are not, try testing with your pendulum again.
 If there are negative affects, try to continue cutting that food item out.

 This method of food sensitivity testing was fairly accurate for me, but if you know you have a severe allergy, don’t try to eat it if the pendulum tells you that it’s okay to eat.
 This is meant to be used as a guide, rather than an absolute.
 I hope this has been helpful.
-You can find more pendulum uses here, and let me know in the comments how this worked for, you, or tag me on Instagram @moonofgemini or #moonofgemini!
+You can find more pendulum uses here, and let me know by tagging me on Instagram @moonofgemini or #moonofgemini!